The Madhouse Effect: What is stopping action on climate change?

 Emma Alberici (Chair) is the ABC's chief economics correspondent.
 Before that she presented the flagship current affairs program Lateline, spent four years as ABC's Europe Correspondent, and was previously the Finance Editor of 7.30.
 She has a Bachelor of Arts (journalism) and Economics and is the author of three editions of The Small Business Book published by Penguin.

 Stephen Lewandowsky is a cognitive scientist who is interested in unravelling how memory and decision making work.
 His recent work looks at how misinformation persists and spreads in societies, and in particular, whether or not people accept scientific evidence about issues like climate change and vaccinations.
 He is a Professor in the School of experimental Psychology at the University of Bristol.

 Michael E. Mann is one of the authors of a key paper that reconstructed the historical climate record and showed, in the ‘hockey-stick graph’ dramatic temperature increases in the 20th century.
 His ongoing work, and his willingness to speak out about it has made him the target of campaigns to intimidate and discredit him by the fossil-fuel lobby in the US.
 He is the Director of the Earth System Science Center at Pennsylvania State University and co-founder of the blog RealClimate.

-Anna Rose is the co- founder of the Youth Climate Coalition and was until recently, the Chair of its board.
-In 2012 she co-starred in an ABC documentary, I Can Change Your Mind on Climate Change and released her first full-length book, Madlands: A Journey to Change the Mind of a Climate Sceptic.
-Rose is the convenor of the Vice-Chancellor's Leadership & Influence course at the Australian National University.
+Anna Rose is an Australian author, speaker and environmentalist who works on a number of strategic initiatives to help Australia make progress on climate change and sustainability.
+She is currently strategic projects director with Farmers for Climate Action, helping catalyse change within the agricultural sector.
+She is the co- founder of the Youth Climate Coalition and co-starred in an ABC documentary, I Can Change Your Mind on Climate Change.
+In 2012 she released her first full-length book, Madlands: A Journey to Change the Mind of a Climate Sceptic.